Document Design, How-to Guides, Printing

 I

-Intensity – Intensity also referred to as chroma or saturation is a reference to the brightness of a color.
+Intensity – Intensity, also referred to as chroma or saturation, is a reference to the brightness of a color.
 Color is at full intensity when not mixed with black or white.
 You can adjust the intensity of color making it duller by adding gray to the color.

 J

-Justification – Adjusting the spacing and hyphenation of words and the characters to fill a line of text from end to end.
+Justification – Adjusting the spacing and hyphenation of words and characters to fill a line of text from end to end.
 Also known as word spacing.

 K